 ・Night Tour (Japanese and English)

 Danjo Garan Area

 ・Garan Twilight Wanders

-This is a program for restoring the natural energy of body and mind through the conscious use of all five senses.
+This is an activity for restoring the natural energy of the body and mind through the conscious use of all five senses.
 One is to take in this restorative energy of the forest’s natural landscape through the views, smells, sounds, and sensations that the landscape has to offer.

-Please understand that the experience takes place in Japanese, so we limit participation to people who understand Japanese or who have a translator with them.
+Please understand that this activity is conducted in Japanese only, so participation is limited to people who understand Japanese or who have a translator with them.